hcs-t4sg/wintersession-23-24-starter/README.md

 #### Tips for learning:

-Note that React 18 introduced server components, which form a new paradigm for conceptualizing and constructing webapps.
-This project uses the Next.js `app/` router, which was introduced in Next.js 13 and uses React server components.
-Server components are very new and can take a while to wrap one's head around (especially for people already accustomed to React's old "mental model").
-However, React and Next.js development is shifting towards this new paradigm, just like how we shifted from using class components and lifecycle methods to using functional components and hooks in React a few years ago.
-So we at T4SG Eng want to move along with the rest of the developer community and ensure that we're learning/practicing the most relevant skills!

 If you are new to React, check out the React documentation first before touching Next.js.
 The Next.js docs have a great [React Essentials](https://nextjs.org/docs/getting-started/react-essentials) section.
 When browsing documentation or looking at tutorials for Next.js, try to first look for examples explicitly referencing Next 13 or the `app` router, not the `pages` router (which is the older way of building Next.js webapps).

 > **More references**